ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 "terrible idea" - I'm still waiting to hear details.

-"it's a bit late" - We only have a deprecation at the moment (can be ignored), it will be "too late" when PHP 9.0 uses Fatal Errors.
+"it's a bit late" - We only have a deprecation at the moment (which can be ignored), it will be "too late" when PHP 9.0 uses Fatal Errors.

 ===== Future Scope =====

-Some function parameters could be updated to complain when an //NULL// **or** an //Empty String// is provided; e.g. //$method// in //method_exists()//, or //$characters// in //trim()//.
+Some function parameters could be updated to rase a Fatal Error when //NULL// **or** //Empty String// is provided; e.g. //$method// in //method_exists()//, or //$characters// in //trim()//.

 ===== Voting =====